Ford recalls nearly 43,000 SUVs due to gas leaks that can cause fires, but remedy won't fix leaks

 The company says in documents it has reports of five under-hood fires and 14 warranty replacements of fuel injectors, but no reports of crashes or injuries.

-In an email, Ford said it is not replacing fuel injectors because the problem happens only in about 1% of the SUVs.
+In an email, Ford said it is not replacing fuel injectors because it is confident the recall repairs “will prevent the failure from occurring and protect the customer.”
 The new software also will trigger a dashboard warning light and allow customers to drive to a safe location, stop the vehicle and arrange for service, the company said.
+NHTSA documents filed by Ford say the problem happens only in about 1% of the SUVs.

 The company also said it will extend warranty coverage for cracked fuel injectors, so owners who experience the problem will get replacements.
 Ford said repairs are already available, and details of the extended warranty will be available in June.